An Entropy Clustering Approach for Assessing Visual Question Difficulty: Clustering visual questions with entropy

 \subsection{Clustering method}

 To perform clustering, we hypothesize that ``easy visual questions lead to low entropy while difficult visual questions to high entropy.''
-This has been reported for the entropy of ground truth annotations by Malinowski \etal \cite{Malinowski_2015_ICCV}.
-Here we extend this concept to the entropy of answer distributions produced by VQA models.
+A similar concept has been reported in terms of the human consensus with multiple ground truth annotations \cite{Malinowski_2015_ICCV}, but in this paper we address the relation between the difficulty and the entropy of answer distributions produced by VQA models.
 This is reasonable because for easy visual questions VQA systems can predict answer distributions in which the correct answer category has large probability while other categories are low.
 In contrast, difficult visual questions makes VQA systems generate broad answer distributions because many answer candidates may be equally plausible.
 Entropy can capture the diversity of predicted answer distributions, and also that of ground truth annotations in the same manner.

 We prepare three different models that use as input image only (I), question only (Q), and both question and image (Q+I).
 In this case, we expect the following three levels of difficulty of visual questions: \begin{itemize} \item Level 1: Reasonably answered by using question only. \item Level 2: Difficult to answer with question only but good with images. \item Level 3: Difficult even if both image and question are provided. \end{itemize} For a certain visual question, it is of level 1 if the answer distribution of the Q model has low entropy.
 It is of level 2 if the Q model is high entropy and the Q+I model is low entropy.
 If both the Q and Q+I models have high entropy, then the visual question is of level 3.
+(We show a procedure to determine these levels in section \ref{Clustering results}.)
 This concept is realised by the following procedure.
 1) Train the I, Q, and Q+I models on the training set with image only, questions only, and both images and questions, respectively.
 2) Evaluate the validation set by using the three models and compute answer distributions and entropy values of each of visual questions.
 3) Perform clustering on the validation set with entropy values.
 Clustering features are the entropy values of the three models.